-As IRRI’s Director of Communication and Stakeholder Engagement, Temina oversees the institute’s global branding, communication, and advocacy strategy.
+As IRRI’s Director of Advocacy and Brand, Temina oversees the institute’s global advocacy, stakeholder engagement, marketing and communication.
 She brings over 20 years of experience in branding, donor development and management expertise.

 Temina is passionate about knowledge and its potential to impact individuals and transform communities.
 Over the course of her career she has worked with universities, research institutions and civil society organizations in South and Central Asia, Africa and North America to generate support from governments, private funders and stakeholders.
 An entrepreneur at heart, she established and grew a boutique public relations firm early in her career.